Miles-Bierie/MC_Music/README.md

 ## How to Use

 When you run the mc_music executable, it will prompt you for a file path, and then for a name.
 In order to tell the program how to create the data and resource pack, you will have to create a json file (see below).
 This is what the "Input file path: " is refering to.
 The "Pack Names: " is the name of the data/resource pack.
 After running, it will generate an output folder containing the generated datapack and resource pack.
+If you see a message saying "Sucessfully generated files!", all went well!
+Else, something went wrong, and you should make sure the json file is formatted correctly, and that all referenced files exist.

 ## Json format
     {